vdoflow

 Convert Video

-Use guided presets when raw arguments are more than you need.
+Use guided presets when raw arguments are more complexity than you need.

 Trim Video